“To greet a lovely morning, we must leave the night behind.” ~Tarang Sinha

 But then, as I’m realizing now, I’ve also been growing.
 Unbelievably, in the midst of all this fear and sorrow, I’ve somehow managed to complete my herbal training, mentor at a herbal clinic for a year, and also take three different yoga teacher trainings.
 Maybe I wasn’t as frozen in place as I thought.

-For me, the night appears to be ending.
+For me, the night appears to be lifting.
 The pandemic is over.
 Both of my mothers have quietly passed on to the next world, with my father-in-law unexpectedly following them.
 As I blink and look ahead, I am dazed by the light of a new morning.
 A morning I never dreamed could one day exist.
 And yet, here it is.

 I am opening a yoga studio on Sunday, October 1st.
 I will be teaching gentle yoga for emotional issues like depression, anxiety and burnout, three conditions I am very much acquainted with.
 Classes will be both in-person and virtual.
 If you are interested, my website can be found at www.rebeccasrestfulyoga.com.